 Next Generation / Omnibot Team

-Under the supervision of Jason Wang and Shahryar Rajabzadeh, this team is responsible for creating a simplified platform using a four-wheeled chassis to test all of the software components running on the main computer, excluding the bipedal motion.
+A partnership between the software and embedded teams, this group is responsible for creating a simplified platform using a four-wheeled chassis to test all of the software components running on the main computer, excluding the bipedal motion.

-Current members: Safeerah Zayneb, Aninda Poddar, Russell Wang
+Past members: Nabiha Tahsin, Safeerah Zayneb, Aninda Poddar, Russell Wang